JustinTLee/notes/Discrete math/01 set theory.md

 #### Algorthim: computing a regular set

-Computing a regular set involves the following algortihm:
+Computing a regular set involves the following algorithm:

 1. Expression $\lambda$ corresponds to the set $\{\Lambda\}$
 2. if $x \in S$, then the regular expression $x$ corresponds to set $\{x\}$